DavidCastilloAlvarado/PPO_reinforcement_learning/README.md

 How to implement a simple PPO using tensorflow
 ![alt text](https://github.com/DavidCastilloAlvarado/PPO_reinforcement_learning/raw/master/Screenshot%20from%202018-04-01%2020-24-34.png)

-If you like more material like this please suscribe to my channel https://www.youtube.com/channel/UCf0AQymPRhDDs9wFFnVeh6A
+If you like more material like this please suscribe to my channel. https://www.youtube.com/channel/UCf0AQymPRhDDs9wFFnVeh6A

 # Dependencies: